aloisiusStephen/addressbook-level2/doc/DeveloperGuide.md

 	Steps 2a1-2a2 are repeated until the command is recognized.
 	Use case resumes from step 2.

+### Non-Functional Requirements
+*The storage should allow for storage of at least 500 contacts *All commands should take less than 2 seconds to execute *Data of Addressbook should be secure
+*Addressbook should be able to run on all mobile devices as well

 ## Testing

 ### System tests